lwsjs/lws/README.md

 ***This documentation is a work in progress.***

-Lws is a tool for quickly launching a personalised Node.js HTTP, HTTPS or HTTP2 server.
+Lws is a tool for quickly launching a personalised Node.js HTTP, HTTPS or HTTP2 local web server.
 It's intended to facilitate rapid, full-stack Javascript development.
 Its has a very lean core - behaviour is added via plugins giving you full control over what features are activated, how HTTP requests are handled, responses created, activity visualised etc.

 Core features.